 Bedroom Critic told us that “Mattresses with two sleep-able sides give owners a 50% more useable bed for their money.
 Why?
 Because owners over the lifespan of the mattress can utilize both the top and bottom sides of their mattress as usable sleeping surfaces.
 For just a few dollars more, you can purchase a mattress with a 25% longer lifespan.”

-This way of building beds is disappearing and is one of 4 major contributing factors of a troublesome problem called body impressions.
+This way of building beds is disappearing and is one of 4 major contributing factors to a troublesome problem called body impressions.
 Double-sided mattresses have been specifically engineered to be more resistant to the uneven wear that causes discomfort and premature sagging.
-We recommend regular rotation and flipping of two-sided versions per the mattress care instructions to maximize life, perform better and be significantly more resistant to irregular wear.
+We recommend regular rotation and flipping of two-sided versions per the mattress care instructions to maximize life, perform better, and be significantly more resistant to irregular wear.

 Big mattress manufacturers train their sales staff to talk about and hype up their high coil counts (often 1000-2000 coils or more).
-Their goal here is to imply that the more coils equate to longer life and less sagging.
+Their goal here is to imply that more coils equate to longer life and less sagging.

 Remember the saying “built like they used to build them”?
-Well in the 1960’s up through the 1980’s coil counts of 575 or less in king size beds were common practice.
+Well in the 1960’s up through the 1980’s coil counts of 575 or less in king-size beds were common practice.
 These old-time mattress sets gave comfort, great support, and lasted for 10-20 years.

 In fact, according to Consumer Reports, coil count doesn’t actually matter.
 What we are really looking for is more total steal.
-More steel is what equates to longer mattress life, better support and even mattress wear.
+More steel is what equates to longer mattress life, better support, and even mattress wear.

 Getting the right mattress means knowing what kind of foam you are getting.
 It also means selecting the precise foam density.
 The density of the polyurethane foam used is the weight of the foam used per cubic foot.
 It is an important measurement in any given mattress, and it has a lot to do with how much height the mattress can lose.

 Again, in this business greater weight equates to a longer life.
-A higher density foam will last significantly longer providing much needed superior support over the lifespan of the mattress.
+A higher density foam will last significantly longer providing much-needed superior support over the lifespan of the mattress.